8 proven strategies to boost team productivity in 2026

 2. Foster a culture of accountability and ownership

-Clear responsibility structures are essential for driving team productivity.
-Assign roles and set expectations so everyone knows their part.
+Clear responsibility structures are essential for smooth workflow Assign roles and set expectations so everyone knows their part.

 • Hold regular accountability sessions to keep progress visible.